-At Coastal Vision Medical Group, we have the some of the most advanced glaucoma testing devices available today.
-Dr. Tran is an expert eye surgeon who has quite a bit of experience in glaucoma screening, management, and caring for all types of glaucoma.
+At Coastal Vision Medical Group, we have some of the most advanced glaucoma testing devices available today.
+Our glaucoma specialists have years of experience in glaucoma screening, management, and caring for all types of glaucoma.

 Measuring Intra-Ocular Pressure (IOP)

 Goldmann Applanation Tonometry (GAT) is the gold standard technique for measuring IOP in patients who have glaucoma.
 There are many other ways of measuring IOP, but they are not quite as accurate as the Goldmann technique.

 This is a technique in which a special contact lens is used to view the internal drainage structures of the eye.
 Our glaucoma specialists commonly use gonioscopy to find clues that aid them in identifying different types of glaucoma.